Raphacorrea/diport-academy/README.md

-This is the beginning of my journey with Go
+This is the beginning of my journey learning Golang